membraneframework/membrane_mp4_plugin/README.md

 You can use `MP4_OUTPUT_FILE` environment variable to set location of the output file (defaults to `example.mp4`).

 ### `Membrane.MP4.Muxer.CMAF`
 For an example of muxing streams into CMAF format, refer to [`examples/muxer_cmaf.exs`](examples/muxer_cmaf.exs).
 CMAF requires a special sink, regular `Membrane.File.Sink` will not work correctly.
-Currently, Membrane Framework has only one sink capable of saving a CMAF stream - `Membrane.HTTPAdaptiveStream.HLS`.
+Currently, Membrane Framework has only one sink capable of saving a CMAF stream - `Membrane.HTTPAdaptiveStream.Sink`.

 To run the example, use the following command:
 ```bash